seanox/aspect-js/README.md

   and use a different syntax
 - Lightweight implementation (requires no additional frameworks)
 - Component based architecture
+- Namespaces and domain concept for better structuring of components, modules and business logic
 - Modularization (supports imports at the runtime)
   component concept for smart/automatic loading of composite resources
 - Event handling